Coniston Cold

-Coniston Cold is a village and civil parish in the Craven district of North Yorkshire, England.
-Historically part of the Staincliffe Wapentake of the West Riding of Yorkshire, the village lies 7 mi north-west of Skipton along the A65.
+Coniston Cold is a village and civil parish in the county of North Yorkshire, England.
+The village lies 7 mi north-west of Skipton along the A65.

+It was historically part of the Staincliffe Wapentake of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

+St Peter's Church, Coniston Cold, was built in 1846.

 According to the 2001 UK census, Coniston Cold parish had a population of 186, increasing to 203 at the 2011 Census.